codefellows/seattle-201d87/class-12/lab/README.md

 ## Developer Style Guide

-- Do today's work on a branch called `chartjs`.
+- Do today's work on a branch called `dataviz`.

 This is an individual assignment today, but you are free to collaborate with classmates if you want.
 Just be sure that if you do, be sure to make note of that collaboration in your README file.